Tipser/slate/source/includes/_tipser-widget.md

 To activate this mode, set `domReplacementMode` to `true` in Tipser Widget configuration.

-Prerequisites: find Tipser ids of products that you want to sell or to create your own customized collections of products on www.tipser.com page.
+_Prerequisites:_ find Tipser ids of products that you want to sell or to create your own customized collections of products on your account at [www.tipser.com](www.tipser.com).

 ### Embedding single Tipser products on page ###